Calastrophe/x64emulator/README.md

 `x64emulator.exe 10000 5 -a 10000 -v 5,2,10,3,7`

 In the case of the previous example, we are stating set RDI to 10000, RSI to 5, allocate an array at address 10000 with the values 5,2,10,3,7.
+The function signature looks something like `somefunction(int* myarray, size)`.

 If your pointer to the array was located in RSI, RCX, or RDX, you can specify that by doing something such as `x64emulator.exe 0 3 10000 -a 10000 5,2,5`.
-An example of a function signature that may have that looks like `somefunc(int random, int size, int* myarray[])`.
+An example of a function signature that may have that looks like `somefunc(int random, int size, int* myarray)`.
 Support for more than one array is planned for future releases.